bgribble/pwconn/README.md

 apps.
 It is a UI wrapper on the command-line utils `pw-cli`, `pw-link`, and `aconnect`.

-It is under development and not releasable yet, but if you want to play around with it much of the functionality is there.
+It is under development and not that pretty yet, but if you want to play around with it most of the functionality is there.

 Requirements:
 * ['uv'](https://github.com/astral-sh/uv) for build/install (I